Golam Mostofa (poet): Career

 Mostofa started teaching at Barrackpore Government High School in January 1920.
 Four years later, he transferred to the Calcutta Hare School and later the Calcutta Madrasa.
 He became the Deputy Head at the Baliganj Government Demonstration High School, eventually become the first Muslim headmaster of the school.
 In 1940, he moved to Bankura District School and numerous other schools, before retiring as headmaster of Faridpur Zila School in 1949.

 Islamic heritage was one of his inspirations.
-His book Biswanabi (1942), a biography based on the life of the Islamic prophet Muhammad, provided him with wide recognition.
+His book Biswanabi (1942), a biography based on the life of the Islamic prophet Muhammad, earned him wide recognition.

 Works

 A letter sent to Mohammad Mozammel Huq of the Bengal Muslim Literary Society from Nobel laureate Rabindranath Tagore after the release of Mostofa's Islam and Rabindranath article.

 Mostofa wrote his first poem, Adrianople Uddhar, in tenth grade, which got published by The Mohammadi.
 After that, he wrote for forty-eight years.
 His works included poetry, biographies, novels, articles and translations of Arabic and Urdu works.